Reich Ministry for Church Affairs

-The Reich Ministry for Church Affairs (Reichsministerium für die Kirchliche Angelegenheiten) also sometimes referred to as the Reich Ministry for Ecclesiastical Affairs, existed in Nazi Germany from 1935 until 1945 under the leadership of Hanns Kerrl and Hermann Muhs and attempted to unify the churches and align them with the goals of National Socialism.
+The Reich Ministry for Church Affairs also sometimes referred to as the Reich Ministry for Ecclesiastical Affairs, existed in Nazi Germany from 1935 until 1945 under the leadership of Hanns Kerrl and Hermann Muhs and attempted to unify the churches and align them with the goals of National Socialism.

 Background

-As part of the Nazi approach to controlling all aspects of German society (Gleichschaltung) the regime's initial plan was to "coordinate" all 28 separate Protestant regional churches (Landeskirchen) into a single and unitary Reich Church (Reichskirche) under the leadership of a Reich Bishop.
+As part of the Nazi approach to controlling all aspects of German society the regime's initial plan was to "coordinate" all 28 separate Protestant regional churches into a single and unitary Reich Church under the leadership of a Reich Bishop.
 On 27 September 1933, the Nazis installed Ludwig Müller in this position.
 However, many of the German Protestant clergy supported the dissenting Confessing Church movement, formed in May 1934 under the leadership of theologian Martin Niemöller, which resisted state interference into Church affairs and affirmed that the German Church was not an "organ of the State."
 Müller was ultimately unsuccessful in establishing a unified Church or in completely Nazifying the Protestant congregations.
 Therefore, Nazi dictator Adolf Hitler determined that the government itself would have to take over the direction of this effort.

 Establishment

 The Reich Ministry of Church Affairs was established by a decree of 16 July 1936, creating for the first time in Germany an independent, centralized government ministry with responsibility for the Reich's religious life.
 Religious affairs had previously been handled by departments in the Reich and Prussian ministries of the Interior and Science, Education & Culture.

-At its formation, Reichsminister without portfolio, Hanns Kerrl, was named Reichsminister of the newly established cabinet department.
+At its formation, without portfolio, Hanns Kerrl, was named of the newly established cabinet department.
 Hermann Muhs, was appointed his permanent deputy on 19 November, and on 19 April 1937 was named State Secretary.